-The applicant must submit an acceptable Graduate Management Aptitude Test (GMAT) score or a Graduate Record Examinations (GRE) score that will be used in conjunction with the applicant's socioeconomic profile and the undergraduate grade point average to determine admission to graduate programs.
+The applicant must submit an acceptable GRE or GMAT score that will be used in conjunction with the applicant's socioeconomic profile and the undergraduate grade point average to determine admission to graduate programs.

 The following are some factors that may be included in the socioeconomic profile used in the admission process:

-- 1. Economic status of family when applicant attended elementary, secondary, and undergraduate school. - 2.
-Applicant's status as first-generation to attend undergraduate school. - 3.
-Applicant's status as first-generation to attend graduate or professional school. - 4.
-Applicant is multilingual. - 5.
-Applicant's employment while attending undergraduate school. - 6.
-Applicant's role in helping rear other children in family. - 7.
-Applicant's geographic residence in Texas at time of application. - 8.
-Geographic region wherein applicant's high school is located. - 9.
-Applicant's demonstration of performance in community activities. - 10.
-Applicant's demonstration of commitment to a particular field of study. - 11.
-The presence or absence of role models with comparable graduate school training in the applicant's region of residence. - 12.
-The applicant's performance during a personal interview.
+- Economic status of family when applicant attended elementary, secondary, and undergraduate school. - Applicant's status of first-generation to attend undergraduate school. - Applicant's status of first-generation to attend graduate or professional school. - Applicant is multilingual. - Applicant's employment while attending undergraduate school. - Applicant's role in helping rear other children in family. - Applicant's geographic residence in Texas at time of application. - Geographic region wherein applicant's high school is located. - Applicant's demonstration of performance in community activities. - Applicant's demonstration of commitment to a particular field of study.

+- The presence or absence of role models with comparable graduate school training in the applicant's region of residence. - The applicant's performance during a personal interview.